octobercms/docs/database-relations.md

     $user->roles()->add($role, $pivotData);

-The second argument of the `add()` method can also specify the session key used by [deferred binding](#deferred-binding) when passed as a string.
+The second argument of the `add` method can also specify the session key used by [deferred binding](#deferred-binding) when passed as a string.
 In these cases the pivot data can be provided as the third argument instead.

     $user->roles()->add($role, $sessionKey, $pivotData);

 #### Create method

-While `add()` and `addMany()` accepts a full model instance, you may also use the `create()` method, that accepts a PHP array of attributes, creates a model, and inserts it into the database.
+While `add` and `addMany` accept a full model instance, you may also use the `create` method, that accepts a PHP array of attributes, creates a model, and inserts it into the database.

     $post = Post::find(1);